gbionics/adam/docs/quickstart/pytorch.rst

 Use ``pytorch.KinDynComputations`` to process multiple configurations.

 .. note:: There is a class ``pytorch.KinDynComputationsBatch`` that has the functionality of ``pytorch.KinDynComputations``.
-    It exist to avoid API changes in existing code.
+    It exists to avoid API changes in existing code.
 New users should prefer ``pytorch.KinDynComputations`` for both single and batched computations.

 .. code-block:: python